JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ### Interpreting the Decoding Transcripts from Test Data

 Another place that we can evaluate the performance of a GMM-HMM model is by inspecting the transcripts that it produced at decoding time on the test data.
-These results reflect both the acoustic model, the language model, and the decoding time parameters.
+These results reflect both the Acoustic Model, the Language Model, and the decoding time parameters.

 You can find the decoding output in the following log files: